A modelling tool made for practising architects.

 Built from a principled metamodel rather than a union of notations.
 Every capability below follows from the same underlying structure.

 EOModeller doesn't replace established standards — it implements them faithfully and lets you work across them without friction.
+The notation conformance page lists exactly what's supported at v1.0, at what fidelity.

 Architectural modelling for the modern age.